Diversity Officer

 Appointment and Tenure

-Every other year, the NASFAA National Chair appoints the Diversity Officer at the time the position becomes vacant, and the Diversity Officer is then confirmed by the Board of Directors; this individual serves a two-year term of office.
+The NASFAA National Chair in office appoints the Diversity Officer in advance of the position becoming vacant (some overlap is recommended), and the Diversity Officer is then confirmed by the Board of Directors.
+As of June 2018, this individual serves a two-year term.

 Responsibilities & Oversight

-The Diversity Officer reports to the Board on the execution of NASFAA's diversity goals and attends Board meetings at the call of the Board.
-He or she also:
+The Diversity Officer reports to the Board on the execution of NASFAA's diversity goals, and participates in Board meetings.
+They also:

-• Reports annually to the membership on NASFAA's past 12-month diversity efforts.
+• Report annually to the membership on NASFAA's past 12-month diversity efforts.

-• Observes meetings of the NASFAA Board of Directors.
+• Are a voting member of the Board of Directors.

-• Participates on other committees/task forces as deemed necessary by the National Chair.
+• Participate on other committees/task forces as deemed necessary by the National Chair.

-• Periodically explores the idea of expanding the information collected through NASFAA member profiles.
-Possible additions include disability status, sexual orientation, and other questions that can be indicators of diversity.
-Collecting additional information such as disability status could allow NASFAA to anticipate and prepare for any special accommodations as the association plans activities.
+• Periodically review the demographic information collected through NASFAA member profiles and consider possible additions, including disability status, sexual orientation, and other questions that can be indicators of diversity and might allow NASFAA to anticipate and prepare for any special accommodations as the association plans activities.

-• Research and Benchmarking: The Diversity Officer ensures that NASFAA uses research to determine how the association can better engage minority-serving institutions, and better identify the most prominent issues affecting institutions in relation to providing financial aid-related services to minority student populations.
+• Ensure that NASFAA uses research to determine how the association can better engage minority-serving institutions, and better identify the most prominent issues affecting institutions in relation to providing financial aid-related services to minority student populations.
 Once these types of issues are identified, the association can then work to develop materials that will assist our membership in both navigating areas of difficulty and creating best practices in serving minority populations.

 Send your thoughts, questions, and comments regarding this position, or any of NASFAA's Diversity & Inclusion efforts.
 We'd love to hear what you think.